nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 [Parameter Constraints](#parameter-constraints).

 Additional Details:
-* Adds or updates the next appointment date of person that uniquely matches at least one of the following three attributes `NAME`, `PHONE` and `EMAIL`
+* Adds or updates the next appointment date and time of person that uniquely matches at least one of the following three attributes `NAME`, `PHONE` and `EMAIL`
-* If the attribute provided matches more than one person, two of the attributes need to be provided to uniquely match to a person
+* If the attribute provided matches more than one person, more attributes need to be provided to uniquely match to a person
-* To remove the date and time from a person, use `d/None`.
+* To remove the date and time from a person, use `d/None` in the command.
 * 2 patients cannot have the same date and time for the appointment
+* When no date and time is set, no date and time is displayed.
-* The date command supports the year 0001 onwards.
+* This feature supports the year 0001 onwards.
 Any years before that is not supported.
+* The month must be between 1 and 12.
+* The day must match the number of dates in a month.
+This takes into account months when there are only 30 days and February when there are 28 or 29 days, depending on if it is a leap year.
+* The time is in the 24-hour format. (e.g. 1800 for 6:00 PM)
+* The format of the date and time, as well the values must be valid, or there will be an error.

 Examples: